btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_user_interfaces_and_desktops.md

 # Summary

-Continue your journey with the third installment in this titillating series, [On Studying for the LPIC-1 Exam 102 (101-500), Part Three](/2023/01/26/on-studying-for-the-lpic-1-exam-102-102-500-part-three/).
+Continue your journey with the third installment in this titillating series, [On Studying for the LPIC-1 Exam 102: Administrative Tasks](/2023/01/26/on-studying-for-the-lpic-1-exam-102-administrative-tasks/).

 # References